In-school testing at start of Autumn Term

 Up to one in three people who have coronavirus (COVID-19) do not display any symptoms.
-On its own asymptomatic testing will not prevent the transmission of COVID-19 but used with the other tools available (to us) it will help us to identify and help to prevent staff and students without symptoms from transmitting and spreading the virus unknowingly.
-It also helps our school to operate as safely as possible by self-isolating those that are the most contagious as soon as is practical.
-No test is 100% accurate but, the Lateral Flow Device (LFD), when done as part of a testing regime is very good at picking up those with high viral loads (i.e. those that are the most contagious)
+On its own asymptomatic testing will not prevent the transmission of COVID-19 but used with the other tools available to us it will help us to identify and prevent staff and students without symptoms from transmitting and spreading the virus unknowingly.
+It also helps our school to operate as safely as possible by isolating those that are the most contagious as soon as is practical.
+No test is 100% accurate but, the Lateral Flow Device (LFD), when done as part of a testing regime, is very good at picking up those with high viral loads (i.e. those that are the most contagious)

 The information and guidance which follows is based on advice and guidance from the Department for Education and Department of Health & Social Care.

 The asymptomatic testing programme does not replace current testing for those with symptoms.
 If your child has symptoms, they are expected to book a test online or visit a test site to take a lab-based polymerase chain reaction (PCR) test to check if they have the virus.